-In addition to the steps in the general procedure as described in Create a new submission (general procedure for all submission types), note the following additional points:
+In addition to the steps in the general procedure as described in section 2.3 Create a new submission (general procedure for all submission types), note the following additional points:

+The applicant must be the same as the Orphan Designation Sponsor.

 While drafting this type of application, applicant cannot proceed further than “Orphan Designation” until an existing orphan designation (or at least a positive opinion date), for a product belonging to the same customer, has been selected first and associated to the submission.
-While it is possible to submit the application before the formal Decision by the European Commission, the Decision must be adopted before the start date of the procedure.
+It is possible to submit the application after a COMP Opinion has been adopted, but before the formal Decision by the European Commission, by choosing the ongoing procedure instead of an Orphan Designation; however, the Decision must be adopted before the start date of the Protocol Assistance procedure.

 Please note that several fields will be prepopulated from the associated orphan case and cannot be changed.
-These include the RPI, the medical condition (which is the same as the orphan condition in the designation).
+These include the RPI and the medical condition (which must be the same as the orphan condition in the designation, by law).

 Initial Qualification Procedure

-In addition to the steps in the general procedure as described in Create a new submission (general procedure for all submission types), note the following additional points:
+In addition to the steps in the general procedure as described in section 2.3 Create a new submission (general procedure for all submission types), note the following additional points:

 Select “Initial Qualification Procedure” as Submission Type.